Sustainable, remote flow-switch testing for domestic properties.

 Zonecheck has been installed in commercial buildings world-wide and saves hundreds of thousands of litres of water every year.
 As we move to a more sustainable approach to our residential

 buildings, fire sprinklers are rightly being considered as a vital piece in the green jigsaw.

 Sprinkler systems save lives as well as property, however, they do require regular testing to ensure that they work properly.
-Traditionally, for each residence, an average of 100 litres of drinking water will be wasted as it is discharged to a local drain for every test.
+Traditionally, an average of 100 litres of drinking water will be wasted as it is discharged to a local drain for every test.

 The residential model has been designed as a compact solution that can be easily installed in tight spaces within domestic properties.